tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_9.md

 # Testing

-As I mentioned in the previous chapter we may have different versions of the same application based on different distribution of entities and aggregates and/or different storages.
+As I mentioned in the previous chapter we may have different versions of the same application based on different clustes.

 We may want to test all of them and also we may want to test the migration function from one version to another in those tests.
 A structure of a parametric test that considers various possible combinations of application versions and migration functions is the following: